jorgefsb/Creator/.Documentation/articles/innoactive-creator/snapzones.md

 - [**Snap Zone**](#snap-zone): The object that will act as snap zone.
 - [**Snappable Object**](#snappable-object): The object that we want to be snapped into the snap zone.
-- [**Preview**](#preview): The object that will be shown as preview object on the snap zone (Optional).
+- [**Preview**](#preview): The object that will be shown as preview object on the snap zone (optional).

-> By default, a snap zone can interact with any interactable object, to change this behavior (for example, making a snap zone to only accept one type of object), the `Interaction Layer Mask` must be changed in both, the snap zone and interactable object.
+> By default, a snap zone can interact with any interactable object, to change this behavior (for example, making a snap zone to only accept one type of object), the [`Interaction Layer Mask`](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.9/api/UnityEngine.XR.Interaction.Toolkit.XRBaseInteractor.html#UnityEngine_XR_Interaction_Toolkit_XRBaseInteractor_InteractionLayerMask) must be changed in both, the snap zone and interactable object.

 ### Snap zone